Sony adds to its mirrorless lineup with the Alpha A6600, A6100 and new lenses

 The E 70-350mm f/4.5-6.3 G OSS also arrives with the claim of high corner-to-corner sharpness and an XD linear motor on the inside.
 It's been constructed with a seven-blade aperture and a dust- and moisture-resistance, together with a focus-hold button that can be customized to taste.

 The quartet will be available from October.
-The A6100 will be available at a body-only price of £830 while the A6600 will be priced at £1,450.
+The A6100 will be available at a body-only price of £830 /AU$1,349 while the A6600 will be priced at £1,450 / AU$2,399.
 Various kit options will also be available.
+Prices for the US is still unconfirmed.